venturadan/startup/notes.md

 	```javascript
 	console.log('class is ' + obj.class + ' and is of type ' + typeof(obj.class))
 	```
+42. What does this mean, from Aysnc slides: "Rule for using await: top level module function or called from an async function"

+`

 ## Questions for Lee/Mark